 MOX, 451 Joo Chiat Road, Singapore 427664; www.themox.co

 Paperwork is based in the National Design Center (NDC)…can’t get much cooler than that.
 This creative co-creation hub offers entrepreneurs a space to help their ideas thrive, with private suites, flexible or dedicated desks available.
 It also has a materials library, with a range of product catalogues, swatches, samples and different reference media from Paperwork’s partner merchants.

 Paperwork, National Design Centre 111 Middle Road, #03-01, Singapore 188969; sg.paperwork.asia

 The mission at WeWork is to “create a world where people work to make a life, not just a living.”
 We’re totally in tune with that, especially as parents juggling many balls.
-WeWork has nine co-working spaces in Singapore (including one near the Science Park!) that offer loads of amenities, like super-fast internet, IT support and business-grade printers.
+WeWork has six co-working spaces in Singapore that offer loads of amenities, like super-fast internet, IT support and business-grade printers.

 WeWork, various locations; www.wework.com